pengzhanbo/vite-plugin-mock-dev-server/README.md

   **Type:** `string | string[]`

-  Configure custom matches rules for the mock server.
-Any requests that request path starts with that `prefix` will be proxied to that specified target.
-If the `prefix` starts with ^, it will be interpreted as a RegExp.
+  Configure custom matching rules for mock server.
+Any request path starting with the value of `prefix` will be proxied to the corresponding target.
+If the `prefix` value starts with ^, it will be recognized as a RegExp.

-  > In general, `server.proxy` is sufficient to meet the requirements, and this options is added to be compatible with some scenarios.
+  > In general, `server.proxy` is sufficient to meet the needs.
+Adding this item is for compatibility with certain scenarios.

   **Default:** `[]`